Is a Defendant Required to Provide Notice of Intent to Rely Upon An Expiry of a Limitations Period?

 A Defendant Must Plead the Particulars of a Limitations Defence Strategy.
 If a Defendant Fails to Properly Plead a Limitations Defence the Defendant Should Be Barred From Relying Upon Allegations of an Expired Limitations Period.

-Understanding When a Defence Pleading Must Allege Expiry of a Limitation Period
+Understanding That a Defence Pleading Must Allege Expiry of Limitation Period or Argument May Be Disallowed

 The requirement that a Defendant plead an intent to rely upon a limitations defence was stated by the Court of Appeal in the case of Singh v.
 Trump, 2016 ONCA 747, which was a case involving multiple Plaintiffs alleging improprieties against Donald Trump (yes, the President of the United States), among others, and involving transactions related to real estate dealings.
 Specifically, the Court of Appeal said: